 - Plastic bleaching trays are made that fit over the user's upper and lower teeth.

 - To perform treatments, the user places whitening gel in the trays and then seats them over their teeth.

 - The trays are then worn for a prescribed period of time (often multiple hours per day, or else overnight), for a series of days or weeks, as the effects of the whitening process gradually take place.

 This is the method that started everything.

-- Tray whitening was first described in dental literature in 1989.
+- The technique of tray whitening was first described in dental literature in 1989.

 - During the 1990s, this method gained widespread acceptance by the dental community as a whole.

 - As its popularity grew with patients, manufacturers scrambled to respond to customer wants.
 The result is the whole range of at-home whitening products you see in stores today.